When you lack talent - the art of discipline

 I believe that reaching a state of flow, where regular practice replaces the ego’s craving for applause, happens best in certain company.

-Proper nourishment, good food, sleep hygiene, and regular movement - these are the foundations not only of a healthy life but of a healthy approach to creation, if you don’t want to destroy your work at its roots.
+Proper nourishment, good food, sleep hygiene, and regular movement - these are the foundations not only of a healthy life but of a healthy approach to creating, whatever it is, if you don’t want to destroy your work at its roots.

 Appreciate motivation, but value discipline

 Motivation comes and goes.
-On bad days, it will vanish - and only discipline will save you from breaking the process.
+On bad days, it will vanish - and only discipline will save you from breaking the process and giving up on yourself.

-Motivation appears when the sun shines, discipline puts your shoes by the door when it’s pouring rain.
+Motivation appears when the sun shines, discipline puts your shoes by the door when it’s raining hard.

 Discipline remains your superpower when the only thing you have is lack of power.